Toward Real-World Cooperative and Competitive Soccer with Quadrupedal Robot Teams

-To further analyze the learned strategies in the real-world tests, we visualize both the agent behaviors and their corresponding value maps (Fig.~\ref{fig:behavior-case-study}).
+To further analyze the learned strategies in the real world, we visualize both the agents' behaviors and value maps (Fig.~\ref{fig:behavior-case-study}).
 In the first scenario shown in Fig.~\ref{fig:behavior-case-study}(a)–(d), the attackers are controlled by a trained high-level policy, competing against a defender with a handcrafted ball-chasing policy that always walks toward the ball.
 All low-level skill policies are shared by both sides.
 Against this reactive defender, the attackers’ value maps assign higher values to ball and base positions that favor passing the ball.
 As a result, the attackers coordinate through passing and successfully score.

 In the second experiment (Fig.~\ref{fig:behavior-case-study}(e)–(g)), we replace the handcrafted ball-chasing high-level policy on Defender 1 with a trained one, and substitute Attacker 2 with a human teammate.
 This form of robot–human collaboration and competition is enabled by our fully decentralized control framework.
 During the game, the defender successfully intercepts the ball and executes a counterattack, as reflected by its value map, which exhibits higher critic values near the attackers' goal and lower values near its own goal, aligning with its defensive objectives.
 In another game, Attacker 1 successfully passes the ball to the human teammate, resulting in a goal.